-- 5. Enter Classic Tween as the new layer name.
+- 5. Enter Animation as the new layer name.
 You only have one layer at the moment but naming layers is a good habit to get in to for when you have more than one. - 6.
-Click on Frame 48 in the timeline.
-Remember that a standard animation is set to play at 24 frames per second so Frame 48 would be 2 seconds in to the animation. - 7.
-From the Insert menu select Timeline and then Keyframe (You can also right click on the frame and choose Insert Keyframe or you can press F6 on your keyboard). - 8.
-Right click on the Classic Tween layer and choose Add Classic Motion Guide.
+Click on Frame 24 in the timeline.
+Remember that a standard animation is set to play at 12 frames per second so Frame 24 would be 2 seconds in to the animation. - 7.
+From the Insert menu select Timeline and then Keyframe (You can also right click on the frame and choose Insert Keyframe or you can press F6 on your keyboard).

+8. Right click on the Animation layer and choose Add Motion Guide or click the icon at the bottom of the Layers Panel.